percona/pmm-managed/api-tests/README.md

 # Setup Instructions

-Make sure you have Go 1.15.x installed on your systems, execute the following steps to setup API-tests in your local systems.
+Make sure you have Go 1.16.x installed on your systems, execute the following steps to setup API-tests in your local systems.

 1. Run PMM Server.
-2. Fetch the Repo: `go get -u -v github.com/Percona-Lab/pmm-api-tests`
-3. Navigate to the tests root folder: `cd ~/go/src/github.com/Percona-Lab/pmm-api-tests`
+2. Navigate to the tests root folder: `cd ~/go/src/github.com/percona/pmm-managed/api-tests`

 # Usage